lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 First and foremost, let us assume that the network is now divided into clusters.
 As presented in [9], nodes are clustered according to geographical proximity or some network-related metrics that refers to network proximity (e.g. round-trip delay or number of hops between nodes).
+Clusters could be maintained by some an process.
 [9] provides mathematical proof that only a small number of connections among clusters is required to keep the system connected.
 In *Figure #*, there are four clusters, *A*, *B*, *C* and *D*.
 There are also two types of connections:

 * **Intercluster →** they represent links between different clusters.
 * **Intracluster→** they represent links between nodes within the same cluster.